 It displays the current version number, a few examples of instrument deployments, a list of supported RPG radiometer models and (in red) a hint to press <ESC> if you want to change some of the starting configuration settings (black arrow).
 By pressing <ESC> during software start, the user enters a menu where he can overwrite some settings of the automatically loaded configuration file R2CH.CFG.
-This can be very useful, e.g. when the host software is configured for 'Auto Connect' in auto start mode (see below) but the user wants to change a serial port or the radiometer has been turned off.
+This can be very useful, e.g. when the H-PC software is configured for 'Auto Connect' in auto start mode (see below) but the user wants to change a serial port or the radiometer has been turned off and cannot be connected to.

-The program first tries to locate a free RS-232 host serial port and a data cable connected to one of them.
-If it does not find a data cable, the message The specified port in 'R2CH.CFG' has no data cable connected to it! is displayed as shown in Fig. 4.1.
-This message refers to the file R2CH.CFG (located in MY\DIRECTORY\RPG-XXX) which is a configuration file that is loaded by R2CH.EXE at program start.
+The program first tries to locate a free RS-232 H-PC serial port and a data cable connected to one of them (only if a serial port is specified for data communication).
+When it does not find a data cable, the message The specified port in 'R2CH.CFG' has no data cable connected to it! is displayed as shown in Fig. 4.1.
+This message refers to the file R2CH.CFG (located in MY_DIRECTORY\RPG-XXX) which is a configuration file that is loaded by R2CH.EXE at program start.
 This file contains information (among other data) about the standard serial interface port used for the communication link to the radiometer.